lucasvhol/TeamsMessageDeleter/README.md

 - It does not work with the Microsoft Teams desktop application.
 - The script might not work as intended if the web app structure changes or if there are modifications to the DOM elements.

+## Disclaimer

+This script is provided for educational purposes only.
+Use it at your own risk.
+The author is not responsible for any consequences resulting from the use of this code.
+Always follow your organization's policies and guidelines regarding the usage of Microsoft Teams and message deletion.

 ## Contributing

 If you have any suggestions for improvements or would like to report any issues, please open an issue on this repository.
 Contributions are welcome!